Theatre of War 3: Korea

 - 0 % negative mentions

-The emotional aspect of the game is characterized by a deep sense of heartbreak, as players express a strong desire to connect with and appreciate the game despite its flaws.
+The emotional aspect of the game is characterized by a profound sense of heartbreak, leaving players with a strong desire to connect with and appreciate the experience, despite its challenges.

 “This is one of those heartbreaking games where you really, really want to like it.”